Mike Leake: 2019

 On July 31, 2019, Leake was traded to the Arizona Diamondbacks in exchange for José Caballero.
 Between the two teams, he led all major league pitchers in home runs allowed, with 41, and in hits, with 227.

 2020

 On June 29, 2020, Leake became the first player in MLB to announce he would not participate in the shortened 2020 season during the COVID-19 pandemic.
 Leake's agent, Dan Horwits, stated the decision was "not easy" for Leake and that he expected to play in 2021.
+Leake has not played major league baseball since 2019.

 On October 28, 2020, the Diamondbacks declined an $18 million option on Leake's contract for the season, instead paying him a $5 million buyout, and he was declared a free agent.